1st June 2014

 Here we are, coming to the end of 2010 and the release of the world’s first mass-market and affordably-priced electric car, the Nissan LEAF—possibly heralding in a new age of personal transportation—and it somehow seems incredibly fitting that the LEAF’s street legal brethren from almost 40 years ago has just broken the 11 second barrier in a 1/4 mile drag race.
 Not only that, in the record breaking run the White Zombie was up against (and beat) another brother, the Nissan Skyline GTR—a modern day monster of a combustion-engined car.

 Not only is the White Zombie an incredibly formidable drag racer, it takes the “street legal” part of its moniker very seriously.
 The day after busting out a 10.4 second 1/4 mile, Wayland took the Zombie for 48 mile trip and only used up about half of its 22.7 kWh battery pack.
-In a blog post, Wayland said that he estimated “the car could do 110-120 miles on the open highway, and less at around 90-100 miles in mixed style driving round town,” but that seeing it actually return those numbers in real driving circumstances is pretty gratifying.
+In a blog post that has since been closed, Wayland said that he estimated “the car could do 110-120 miles on the open highway, and less at around 90-100 miles in mixed style driving round town,” but that seeing it actually return those numbers in real driving circumstances is pretty gratifying.
 “How cool is it, to have a low 10 second electric car that also has a 100 mile range?”, he added.